Bible Criticism

 VI.
 Apostolic Authority and Eyewitness Testimony

-Scripture grounds its authority not in anonymous tradition but in apostolic and prophetic witness:
+Scripture grounds its authority not in anonymous tradition or later reconstruction, but in apostolic and prophetic witness.
+The New Testament consistently appeals to direct encounter and firsthand testimony as the basis of its proclamation:

-“That which we have seen with our eyes… and our hands have handled.”
-(1 John 1:1)
+“That which we have seen with our eyes, which we have looked upon, and our hands have handled…” (1 John 1:1)

-Matthew was an apostle and an eyewitness of Christ’s ministry.
-To subordinate his Gospel to a non-apostolic source is to invert the biblical order of authority:
+Matthew, in particular, was an apostle and an eyewitness of Christ’s ministry.
+His Gospel bears the authority of one who heard Christ teach, saw His works, and followed Him personally.
+To subordinate Matthew’s Gospel to a non-apostolic source is therefore to reverse the biblical order of authority, placing hypothetical or secondary testimony above direct apostolic witness.

 “Built upon the foundation of the apostles and prophets.”
 (Ephesians 2:20)